blostein/blostein.github.io/docs/About/index.md

 <div class="image-cropper">
   <img src="../assets/images/blostein_freida.jpg" alt="avatar" class="profile-pic">
 </div>
-</p> I'm postdoctoral fellow in Genetic Medicine at the Icahn School of Medicine at Mount Sinai.
+</p> I'm postdoctoral fellow in the Department of AI and Human Health at the Icahn School of Medicine at Mount Sinai.
 My work broadly uses high-dimensional omics measurements to understand complex, multifactorial disease.

-My doctoral training has included work in epidemiology, statistical genetics, and bioinformatics.
+My doctoral and postdoctoral training has included work in epidemiology, statistical genetics, and bioinformatics.

 I also love reading, gardening, & dogs.